 Download the Disney Mobile App

-This is a Disneyland Tip For First Time Visitors that I never thought of.
-I live in the app world, but never would I have thought of a Disney App.
-But, in all honesty, the Disneyland App became indispensable as the day wore on and the crowds increased.
+This is a Disneyland tip for first time visitors that I never thought of.
+I live in the app world, but I never knew there was a Disney App.
+But, in all honesty, the Disneyland App became indispensable to me as the day wore on and the crowds increased.
 It was simple to pull up the app and check wait times for the different attractions we were considering.
-And for first-timers visitors, there is a map, which I found more helpful than anything!
+And for first-timers visitors, there is a map, which I found more helpful than anything.

 Have a Plan and Prioritize Attractions

 I admit this is not my forte.
-However, my cousin is Type A+ and she had a perfectly executed plan.
-We chose the attractions with the longest waits and no access to FastPass early in the morning and late in the evening.
+However, my cousin is Type A and she had a perfectly executed plan.
+We chose one park at a time and the popular rides with the longest waits and no access to FastPass early in the morning and late in the evening.

 There are a few rides and attractions that should be at the top of any first-timers list.
-The Pirates of the Caribbean is a staple Disney attraction as are the many fantasyland rides based on the classic Disney movies.
-My 5-year-old loved the Jungle Cruise as he literally thought some of the animals were real.
-I hear Indiana Jones is amazing, but is was closed down for repairs when we got there.
-And of course The Matterhorn, Space Mountain and Big Thunder Mountain are all epic.
+The Pirates of the Caribbean is a staple Disney attraction, as are the many Fantasyland rides based on the classic Disney movies.
+Our kids loved the night show, World of Color.
+Blue Bayou is awesome.
+I hear Indiana Jones is amazing, but it was was closed down for repairs when we got there.
+And of course Splash Mountain, Matterhorn Bobsleds, Cars Land and Big Thunder Mountain are all epic.
+It’s a Small World and Toy Story were my nephew’s favorite, my little girls loved Frozen and for old timers, like me … Peter Pan and TomorrowLand.

 Matching Shirts for Larger Groups

-My brilliant cousin’s idea was for all of us to tye dye T-Shirts.
-This Disneyland Tip is two-fold.
-One, everyone seen in matching shirts are obviously a group and therefore are appropriately seated together.
+My brilliant cousin’s idea was for all of us to tie dye T-Shirts.
+This Disneyland tip is two-fold.
+One, everyone seen in matching shirts are obviously in a group and therefore are appropriately seated together.
+(Here are our favorite Disney shirts for families.)

-Second, we were easily visible throughout the day…priceless in a park as crowded as Disneyland.
+Second, we were easily visible to each other throughout the day…priceless in a park as crowded as Disneyland .

 Save Shopping for After the Attractions Close